 011 48 47 Peterson: Roger.

-Public Affairs Officer: This is Apollo Control at 11 hours, 59 minutes and its continued rather quiet here at Mission Control.
+Public Affairs Officer: This is Apollo Control at 11 hours, 59 minutes; and it's continued rather quiet here at Mission Control.
 We've had relatively few conversations with the crew aboard Apollo 16 in the last 45 or 50 minutes.
-The activities aboard the spacecraft have been primarily bousekeeping sorts of things.
-Dumping the waste water.
-These tanks gradually fill up from excess water produced by the fuel cells and at a given level, they are dumped back down to about ten percent of their capacity.
+The activities aboard the spacecraft have been primarily housekeeping sorts of things.
+Dumping the waste water; these tanks gradually fill up from excess water produced by the fuel cells and at a given level, they are dumped back down to about ten percent of their capacity.
 The crew has aligned the guidance platform used as a reference for attitude.
-They'll be changing out the lithium hydroxide canister that -- one of the canisters that removes carbon dioxide from the spacecraft atmosphere.
-They also purged the fuel cells, running oxygen through the fuel cell is at a high flow rate to remove any impurities and they are scheduled to be taking another series of ultra violet photographs of Earth prior to beginning their rest period.
-They will also set the spacecraft up in the so called Passive Thermal Control mode where the entire vehicle is rotated about its longitudinal axis ac the rate of about three revolutions per hour to maintain the proper temperature equilibrium.
+They'll be changing out the lithium hydroxide canister that - one of the canisters that removes carbon dioxide from the spacecraft atmosphere.
+They also purged the fuel cells, running oxygen through the fuel cell is at a high flow rate to remove any impurities and they are scheduled to be taking another series of ultraviolet photographs of Earth prior to beginning their rest period.
+They will also set the spacecraft up in the so called Passive Thermal Control mode where the entire vehicle is rotated about its longitudinal axis at the rate of about three revolutions per hour to maintain the proper temperature equilibrium.
 And they are scheduled to begin their sleep period in about three hours.
 At the present time, Apollo 16 is 58,133 nautical miles [107,662 kilometres] from Earth and traveling at a speed of 7,604 feet [2,318 metres] per second.

 012 01 14 Peterson: 16, could you give us a reading on LM/CM Delta-P?

 012 01 39 Mattingly: Roger.
-LM/CM Delta-P is 0.2, which is what it was in tlhe altitude chamber, and that apparently zero on our gage.
+LM/CM Delta-P is 0.2, which is what it was in the altitude chamber, and that apparently zero on our gauge.

 012 01 48 Peterson: Roger; understand.